deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about GitHub.

-My favorite path is GITHUB.
+My favorite path is Ruby
-MMmMM